KatieAnthon/Acebook/README.md

 In this project, we worked with an existing application.
-A significant part of the challenge was to familiarise ourselves with the codebase inherited then we worked to **improve and extend** it within a time period of 2 weeks.
+A significant part of the challenge was to familiarise ourselves with the codebase inherited, then we worked to **improve and extend** it within a time period of 2 weeks.

 ### Structure